Shazwazza/UmbracoIdentity/README.md

 ![ASP.Net Identity for Umbraco](logo.png?raw=true)
 ===============

-Allows for using OWIN &amp; ASP.Net Identity in Umbraco
+Allows for using OWIN &amp; ASP.Net Identity in Umbraco (currently only for the front-end)

 Currently this is a test project and will allow the use of ASP.Net Identity and OWIN to work for Umbraco members on your front-end website.
 Eventually I'll try to add support for back office users too (depending on how possible that is with the current forms-auth tickets).